 Here are five likely signs it could be time to replace your water heater in Buffalo.

-1. It’s Starting to Display Its Age
+1. It’s Starting to Demonstrate Its Age

-2. Rust is Starting to Show
+2. Rust is Starting to Form

 3. There’s No More Heated Water